Business and Other Risks

 Countermeasures

-In the Medium-Term Management Plan 2025, the Tokuyama Group raised the target "achieve carbon neutrality by FY2050" as part of priority issues "Contribute to mitigation of global warming."
+In the Medium-Term Management Plan 2025, the Group raised the target "achieve carbon neutrality by FY2050" as part of priority Issues "Contribute to mitigation of global warming."
 To achieve this target, the Group aims to decarbonize raw material/fuel inputs, develop/deploy green products, and accelerate technological development and commercialization of next-generation energy such as hydrogen and ammonia.
-The Group will also implement measures to improve the Tokuyama Factory's processes as well as promote the development and utilization of biomass fuels in Japan and overseas to achieve a 30% reduction in total CO2 emissions in fiscal 2030 compared to fiscal 2019.
+The Group will also implement measures to improve the Tokuyama Factory's processes as well as promote the development and utilization of biomass fuels in Japan and overseas to achieve a 30% reduction in total GHG emissions (Scope1,2) in fiscal 2030 compared to fiscal 2019.

-The Tokuyama Group set up a taskforce to take action on these risks, as well as to observe global affairs and trends, and to provide advice to management within the Sustainability Committee.
+The Group set up a working group to take action on these risks, as well as to observe global affairs and trends, and to provide advice to management within the Environment Committee.

 (7) Market Risk